uva-math/uva-math-code/undergraduate/degree_requirements.md

 1. Review the above document for prerequisites to declare the major/minor and the requirements to earn the degree
 2. Select a concentration (if majoring) and create a tentative list of proposed courses that will earn the degree
-3. Contact the appropriate major declaration advisor below (according to your last name) to set up a meeting to review your plan
+3. Contact the appropriate major declaration advisor below (according to your last name) to review your plan

 {% include major_intake.md%}